 Best Organized Day Trips

-- Provence Countryside Small Group Day Trip · 486 reviews
+- Provence Countryside Small Group Day Trip From Nice · 486 reviews

-- Nice French Riviera Day Trip Including Monaco, Antibes and Eze · 193 reviews
+- Nice French Riviera Small-Group Day Trip with Monaco, Cannes · 429 reviews

 Villefranche-sur-Mer is a small town that lies between the Mediterranean Sea and the mountains.
 It has one of the deepest natural harbors on the Mediterranean coast, so you might see large ships and yachts anchored in the bay.
 Villefranche-sur-Mer is a good place to go deep sea diving and sailing.
 If you get tired of water activities, you can see St. Peter’s Chapel, a 16th century church that was later used to store fishermen’s supplies, and was restored in the mid-20th century.
 The historic old harbor is now the home of several research institutes.
 A 17th century fortress houses the city hall.